esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 make quicktest TESTSPEC=my-feature.spec
 ```

-Developers usually create a per-feature (or per-project, if you're cloning away) `.spec` file and only enable the suites / test groups they want to test - this speeds up the development cycle by not testing parts of the system that are not being changed.
+To speed up the development cycle, developers usually create a `.spec` file for each feature (or each project, if you're cloning away) and only enable the suites / test groups they are working on.
+The allows testing only the parts of the system that are actually being changed.
 It's worth running `default.spec` once in a while to check for regressions.

 Consult the `default.spec` file to see how to run only selected tests/groups/cases.